 3. Testosterone gel: Daily application of a testosterone gel on either the shoulders size orbits depending on the type gel.

 Clomid is a fertility medication that tricks the body into thinking it does not produce any testosterone.
 This makes the brain sends more signals to the testicles to make them produce more testosterone.
 Because it is a fertility medication, it is rarely covered by insurance.
-However, it is generic and should not cost more than $20-25 a month.
+Prescriptions for this can often be sent to a compounding pharmacy to help with the cost.

 No, you need to continue the treatment to keep your testosterone.